TarrynSpeights/network-traffic-analysis/README.md

 ## Procedure

 A continuous ping was initiated from the terminal while Wireshark captured network traffic.
-The display filter `icmp` was applied to isolate ICMP packets and simplify the analysis.
+The display filter imcp was applied to isolate ICMP packets and simplify the analysis.

 ## Screenshot